kcsodetz/devpost-scraper/README.md

 ## Example

-Since `nousername` does not exist, a 404 error will be thrown, ending the execution of the program.
+Since `noUsername` does not exist, a 404 error will be thrown, ending the execution of the program.

 ```sh
 $ python3 scraper.py nouUername